skgbafa/eternal-interview/README.md

 - [x] Remove followers to a user
 - [x] Populate followers on a user

+## Known Issues
+There is an issue where all folowers are not being populated.
+Was discovered when testing the simulator.
+Will fix in the future.
 ## Deployment
 This app is deloyed on heroku at https://eternal-interveiw.herokuapp.com/graphql.